-Later on, we’ll be looking at the kinds of questions to ask: questions that will unlock your customers’ innermost thoughts, get you the answers you want, and even help you segment your customer base.
+We’ll look at the kinds of questions to ask.
+These questions will unlock your customers’ innermost thoughts, get you the answers you want, and even help you segment your customer base.

-First, here are some general guidelines to help you prepare result-focused survey questions:
+First, here are some general guidelines to help you prepare result-focused survey questions for market research:

 When it comes to surveying, simplicity is key.

 Most people are pretty busy, so they don’t have time to answer overly complex, lengthy surveys.

 This is why you have to make the questions easy to comprehend.
 Additionally, verify that your market research survey questions are easy to access and answer.

 Brevity is important.
 A lengthy survey likely means high abandonment rates.
 High abandonment rates mean you may not get the best results because they create: